Weatherford College offers both an associate of applied science degree in nursing and a vocational nursing program.

 The Associate Degree Nursing Program is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 ACEN may be reached at 3343 Peachtree RD NE, Suite 850, Atlanta, GA 30326, phone 404-975-5000.

 The Associate Degree Nursing curriculum plans are approved by the Texas Higher Education Coordinating Board (THECB).

 After graduation and successfully completing the NCLEX exam, graduates will be eligible to practice as a registered nurse in a variety of healthcare sectors.
 Graduates will also be eligible to enroll in post-licensure degree programs such as Bachelors of Science in Nursing, Masters of Science in Nursing, and Advanced Practice in Nursing which will further expand their scope of practice.

 Associate Degree Nursing Program Graduate Success Information

-The program tracks graduate success for each cohort of students (traditional path and LVN-RN Transition path), the completion rate of each admitted cohort, and the rate of employment in an RN position within six months for each graduated cohort.
+The program tracks graduate success for each cohort of students (traditional path and LVN-RN Transition path), the completion rate of each admitted cohort.
 The program bases the completion rate on the formula used by the Texas Higher Education Coordinating Board (THECB) of allowing three years to complete the two-year traditional track, and 18 months to complete the one-year LVN-RN Transition track.